pluralsight/guides/in-review/front-end-javascript/ionic-2-and-firebase/article.md

   <button clear (click)="save()">Save</button>
 ```

 So, here we see some new Angular 2 things.
 The syntax for ``ng-model`` has changed to ``[(ngModel)]``.
-This new syntax is an expression of its binding model. `{{}}` and `[]` are one-way binding from the data source to the view, `()` is one-way binding from the view to the data source, and the combination `[()]` is two way binding.
-So our `title` and `complete` are bound to both the data source and the view.
-Now the ``(click)`` which is a 'statement'.
+This new syntax is an expression of its binding model. `{{}}` and `[]` are one-way binding from the data source to the view and `()` is one-way binding from the view to the data source.
+The combination `[()]` is **two-way binding**.
+So our `title` and `complete` are bound to both the data source and the view, hence the realtime nature of the application.

+Now let's discuss ``(click)``, a kind of statement.
 Statements respond to events raised by the element, directive, or component that they are bound to.
-In our chase that event is a click raised by the button element.
+In our case, that event is a click raised by the button element.
 Since it is wrapped in `()` we know that it is only going to send data one way; from our veiw to our component.

-For a far more in depth look at this check out Angular 2's docs.
+For a far more in depth look at statements, check out Angular 2's docs.

-"Ok I made a todo, but I didn't see anything happen?"
-You are right lets add some user feed back for saving a todo.
+"Ok.
+I made a todo, but I didn't see anything happen?"
+Correct!
+We still need to add some user feedback for saving a todo.

-Ionic2 has a lot of nice built in components to choose from like Toast.
-That will provide some nice feed back.
-To add a Toast to our new todo page first we will need to import it.
+Ionic 2 has a lot of nice built-in components to choose from, including the Toast component.
+Toasts are a great way to provide feedback.
+To add a Toast to our new todo page, we will first need to import Toasts from Ionic 2.
 ```
 import {NavController, Toast} from 'ionic-angular';
 ```

-In our save method lets add:
+In our `save()` method, lets add:
 ```
 var key = this._Data.save(todo);
     if(key)